-U.S. Justice Department closes investigation into Seattle’s racial justice training
+Justice Department closes investigation into Seattle’s racial justice training begun during Trump administration

 Though the trainings on internalized superiority and inferiority were designed for employees based on race, the sessions were neither mandatory nor exclusionary, according to Seattle officials.
 Those and similar sessions have been conducted with city employees for many years.

-Mariko Lockhart, director of the Seattle Office for Civil Rights, said the Trump administration investigation “was part of a broader campaign to strengthen the White Nationalist movement and agenda.”
+Mariko Lockhart, director of the Seattle Office for Civil Rights, said in a written statement that the Trump administration investigation “was part of a broader campaign to strengthen the White Nationalist movement and agenda.”

 Her office, she said, “will continue to work to end racism and discrimination.”